rkilchmn/frontac24/README.md

 BF displays the debit/credit in the proper columns and the balance under the balance column.

-## customer inquiry: display zero invoices; filter on sales type
+## customer inquiry: display zero invoices; filter on tax group

 BF displays zero invoices.
 A zero invoice is often used when supplying